Congratulations and welcome to the WVU Tech Golden Bear family!

 Whether you’re full or part-time, resident or commuter, we offer counseling services and programs designed to help you navigate life as a student.
 WVU Tech Counseling Services provides a comfortable and inclusive environment where you can receive confidential support and valuable information on issues facing students from all walks of life.
 Our counseling services are free of charge for all WVU Tech students.

 TRIO Student Support Services

-If you are the first in your family to go to college (first-generation), low income or have a disability, you should connect with TRIO Student Support Services to see what supports you could obtain through this Federal program.
-They provide scholarships, tutoring, trainings and cultural experiences for their participants.
+If you are the first in your family to go to college (first-generation), receive the Pell or are registered with the WVU Office of Accessibility Services, you should connect with TRIO Student Support Services to see what supports are available to eligible participants.
+The program provides scholarship opportunities, professional math tutoring, peer tutoring, free printing, leadership development and cultural experiences for eligible participants.

 Student Success Center

 In addition to the advising support you have received and will continue to receive in your early years at WVU Tech, the Student Success Center also provides free tutoring and other support programming.

 Supporting a smooth transition from high school to college, WV GEAR UP provides success coaching, tutoring and workshops, as well as social events to help students acclimate to their new home and give them a chance to connect and build community with other new Golden Bears.
 There will also be opportunities for parent/guardian engagement each semester.